 1. Boom-and-Bust Cycle in the Financial System and the Need for Regulation

-The financial instability hypothesis includes one of the assumptions under Keynesian economics, particularly the notion that a free market economy normally undergoes a boom-and-bust cycle.
-Take note that this notion contradicts claims from classical economics that a free-market economy is a self-regulating economic system.
+The financial instability hypothesis reiterates one of the main assumptions under Keynesian economics, particularly the notion that a free market economy normally undergoes a boom-and-bust cycle.
+Take note that this notion contradicts classical economics, which claims that a free-market economy is a self-regulating and self-correcting economic system.

-When applied to the financial system, the hypothesis from Minsky argued that the system swings between robustness and fragility.
+When applied to the financial system, the hypothesis asserts that the system swings between robustness and fragility.
 These swings are inevitable, and they are a critical component of a general process that generates business cycles.
-However, government regulation can help control these boom-and-bust cycle in the financial system.
+However, government regulation can help control these boom-and-bust cycle both in the financial system and the overall economy.

 2. Economic Crisis Due to Debt Accumulation by Non-Government Sector

 Another argument under the financial instability hypothesis is that a key mechanism that directs an economy toward a crisis is the accumulation of insolvent debt by the non-government sector.
 These borrowers include business organizations and households or individuals.

 Crisis becomes inevitable because the accumulated debt has grown insolvent.
 However, Minsky noted that debt insolvency is a result of low interest rates, banking practices, and lack of effective regulation by the government.
 These factors create an accommodating environment that promotes bankers to readily lend money to borrowers minus due diligence.

 3. There are Three Types of Borrowers: Hedge, Speculative, and Ponzi

 Minsky also proposed that there are three types of borrowers.
 These are the hedge borrowers, the speculative borrowers, and the Ponzi borrowers.